munificent/game-programming-patterns/book/data-locality.markdown

 ^code update-particle-system

-But it turns out that we don't actually need to process *all* of them all the time.
-Sometimes particles are disabled, deactivated, culled, offscreen, or otherwise temporarily out of commission.
+But it turns out that we don't actually need to process *all* of the particles all the time.
+The particle system has a fixed-size pool of objects, but most of the time, they aren't all actively twinkling across the screen.
 The easy answer is something like this:

 ^code particles-is-active

-For every particle, we have to check that flag before we update it.
-(We could move the check inside `update()` but that doesn't actually make a difference.)
-That probably loads the whole particle into the cache.
+For every particle, we <span name="branch">check</span> that flag before we update it.
+That means loading the memory for the flag into the cache along with the rest of the particle's data.
 If the particle *isn't* active, then we just skip over it to the next particle.
-So loading that particle into the cache was a waste of time.
+So loading all of that into the cache was a waste of time.

-The more inactive particles there are, the more we're <span name="branch">skipping across memory</span>.
+The fewer active particles there are, the more we're skipping across memory.
 The faster we do that, the more cache misses there are between actually doing useful work updating active particles.
 If that array is large and has *lots* of inactive particles in it, we're back to just thrashing the cache again.

-Having objects in a contiguous array doesn't solve everything if the objects we're actually processing aren't contiguous in it.
-If it's a foam of inactive objects we have to skip past, we're right back to the original problem.
+Having objects in a contiguous array doesn't solve much if the objects we're actually processing aren't contiguous in it.
+If littered with inactive objects we have to dance around, we're right back to the original problem.

 <aside name="branch">

-Savvy low-level coders are probably aware of another problem here.
+Savvy low-level coders can see another problem here.
 Doing an `if` check for every particle can cause a *branch misprediction* and a *pipeline stall*.
 In modern CPUs a single "instruction" actually takes several clock cycles.
-To keep the CPU busy, instructions are pipelined such that the next instructions start processing before the previous one finishes.
+To keep the CPU busy, instructions are pipelined such that the subsequent instructions start processing before the first one finishes.

 To do that, the CPU has to guess which instructions it will be executing next.
-In straight line code, that's easy, but with flow control, it gets harder.
+In straight line code, that's easy, but with flow control, it's harder.
 While it's executing the jump instruction for the `if`, does it guess that the particle is active and start executing the code for the `update()` call, or does it guess that it isn't?

-To handle this, chips do *branch prediction*: they see which branches your code tends to take and guess that it will do that again.
-But when the loop is constantly toggling between particles that are and aren't active, that prediction will fail.
+To handle this, the chip does *branch prediction:* it sees which branches your code previously took and guesses that it will do that again.
+But when the loop is constantly toggling between particles that are and aren't active, that prediction fails.

-Every time it does, it has to ditch the instructions it had started speculatively processing and start over after the first jump instruction is done.
-The performance hit of this varies widely by machine, but this is why you'll see some coders avoid flow control in hot code.
+When it does, the CPU has to ditch the instructions it had started speculatively processing (a *pipeline flush*) and start over.
+The performance impact of this varies widely by machine, but this is why you see some coders avoid flow control in hot code.

 </aside>

-Given the subtitle you just read a minute ago, you can probably infer the solution.
+Given the subtitle of this section, you can probably guess the solution.
 Instead of *checking* the active flag, we'll *sort* by it.
 We'll keep all of the active particles in the front of the list.
+If we know all of those particles are active, we don't have to check the flag at all.

 We can also easily keep track of how many active particles there are.
-Then our update loop is beautiful:
+With this, our update loop turns into this thing of beauty:

 ^code update-particles

-Now we aren't skipping over any data.
+Now we aren't skipping over *any* data.
 Every byte that gets sucked into the cache is a piece of an active particle that we actually need to process.

 Of course, I'm not saying you should actually quicksort the entire collection of particles every frame.
 That would more than eliminate the gains here.
 What we want to do is *keep* the array sorted.

-Obviously, the only time it can become less than perfectly sorted is when a particle has been activated or deactivated.
+Assuming the array is already sorted -- and it is at first when all particles are inactive -- the only time it can become *un*sorted is when a particle has been activated or deactivated.
 We can handle those two cases pretty easily.
 When a particle gets activated, we move it up to the end of the active particles by swapping it with the first *in*active one:

 ^code activate-particle

-To deactivate a particle, of course, we just do the opposite:
+To deactivate a particle, we just do the opposite:

 ^code deactivate-particle

 Lots of programmers (myself included) have developed allergies to moving things around in memory.
-Schlepping a bunch of bytes around *feels* heavyweight in some sense.
-Pointers feel lightweight in comparison.
-But when you add in the cost of *traversing* that pointer, it turns out that your (well, at least my) intuition isn't right on modern hardware any more.
+Schlepping a bunch of bytes around *feels* heavyweight , compared to just assigning a pointer.
+But when you add in the cost of *traversing* that pointer, it turns out that our intuition is often wrong.
 In <span name="profile">many cases</span>, it's cheaper to actually move things around in memory so that you can keep the cache full.

 <aside name="profile">